KittyMcDonagh/kmcd-issue-tracking-project/README.md

     - All Features

 16. Client-side users are able to filter the Features list by Status
-17. Client-side users are able to sort the Features list by Total Amount Paid for the Feature
+17. Client-side users are able to sort the Features list by the Amount Paid for the Feature
-18. Client-side users are able to flag their own or another client's Feature, and add it to cart and pay for it, indicating they want this Feature too
+18. Client-side users are able to flag their own or another client's Feature, to add it to cart and pay for it, indicating they want this Feature too
 19. Clients are **not** be able to unflag a Feature that they previously flagged and paid for

 20. Vendor-side users are able to filter the Features list by a Features Filter which allows the user to select:
     - Features Assigned to the Logged in user only
     - All Features
 21. Vendor-side users are able to filter the Features list by Status, and Client
-22. Vendor-side users are able to sort the Features list by Total Amount Paid for the Feature
+22. Vendor-side users are able to sort the Features list by Amount Paid per Feature

 23. Issue / Feature **Issue/Feature Logging Page**:
     - Client-side users only may input new Issues/Features
     - When the user selects to add a new Issue/Feature, the Issue/Feature Logging page will open
     - The user may select the Software Component from a dropdown box
     - The user may select the user the Issue/Feature is assigned to from a dropdown box
     - The user may select the Priority (for Issues only) from a dropdown box
     - The user may input the Title, Summary, and Details
     - The user may choose to upload an image
     - The user may not change the Status from 'DRAFT' when logging a new Issue/Feature
     - The user may not input a price when inputting a new Feature

 24. Issue / Feature **Details Page**:
    - If the user inputs a new Issue/Feature or selects the 'more' icon from the Issues/Features List:
      + The details screen will open showing the Issue/Feature details
      + The user can click the comments icon to open the comments dashboard, where they can click on the '+' icon to add a comment or on the 'eye' icon to      show/hide a list of existing comments
-     + The user will be able to go back to the list page on which they clicked the 'more' icon by clicking on the 'Back to list' link
+     + The user may go back to the Issue / Feature list page by clicking on the 'Back to list' link

-   - If the user selects the 'comments' icon from the Issues/Feature List:
+   - If the user selects the 'comments' icon from the Issues/Features List:
      + The details screen will open with the comments dashboad and the list of comments for that Issue/Feature already showing
      + The user may use the 'comments' icon, and the comments dashboard to clear the comments or add a new comment
      + The user will be able to go back to the list page on which they clicked the 'comments' icon by clicking on the 'Back to list' link

-25. Issue / Feature **Issue/Feature Editing**:
+25. **Issue/Feature Editing**:
     - Client-side users only may edit Issues/Features
     - The 'Edit' option will appear on the Issue/Feature details page, if the Issue/Feature is still at a status of 'DRAFT' or 'LOGGED'
-    - The user may change all the details that are input when an Issue/Featur is logged
+    - The user may change all the details that are input when an Issue/Feature is logged
     - In addition they can change the Status from 'DRAFT' to 'LOGGED'

-26. Issue / Feature **Issue/Feature Updating**:
+26. **Issue/Feature Updating**:
     - Client-side users and Vendor-side users may update Issues/Features
     - For Client-side users, the 'Update' option will appear on the Issue/Feature details page, if the Issue/Feature is no longer at a status of 'DRAFT' or   'LOGGED'
-    - For vendor-side users the 'Update' option will appear on the Issues/Details page for all the Issues/Feature that they can view
+    - For Vendor-side users the 'Update' option will appear on the Issues/Details page for all the Issues/Feature that they can view
-    - The Client-side user may update the User the Issue/Feature is assigned to on the Client side only
+    - The Client-side user may update the User the Issue/Feature is assigned to only
-    - For Issues and Features, the Vendor-side user may update the Software Component, Status, and the User the Issue/Feature is assigned to on the Vendor     side
+    - The Vendor-side user may update the Status, and the User the Issue/Feature is assigned to on the Vendor side
+    - The Vendor-side user may update the Priority on Issues
-    - For Features, the Vendor-side user may update the Price
+    - The Vendor-side user may update the Price on Features

 27. Client-side users are able to run an Issues report that:
     - (a) Shows a rolled up total line for the Client, showing the number of Issues input and/or flagged by the Client,